chappy84/grumpy-phpunit/test-doubles.markdown

         );
     }

-A totally contrived example to be sure, but why did we do the test this way?
-In our code under test we are specifically using type hinting, so the code is expecting to be given a dependency of a specific type.

-We don't need to completely mock out *$foo* because our test doesn't require a *Foo* object to do anything.
+Our dummy object in this test is the `Foo` object we created.
+This test doesn't care if Foo does anything.
 Remember, the goal when writing tests is to also minimize the amount of testing code you need to write.
-Don't mock things if they don't need to be mocked!
+Don't create test doubles for things if they aren't needed for the test!

 ## Test Stubs
 {: lang="php" }